saltwater-tensor/HMM_pipeline/README.md

 Use the script errorbar_plot.m

-## For any missing code or errors please raise an issue or email at abhirti1114@gmail.com
+## For any missing code or errors please raise an issue